 Prof. Ph.D.
 Aaro Hazak, Tallinn University of Technology

-During ISSEM 2019 he taught Development Economics.
+During ISSEM 2019 he taught Development Economics and 2022 he is teaching this course again.